-Prereq: Placement in ENG 21 or higher and MATH 24 or higher Coreq: "C" or higher or concurrent enrollment in FSER 103 Comments: Credit by exam is not an available option.
+Prereq: Placement in ENG 21 or higher and MATH 24 or higher

+Coreq: "C" or higher or concurrent enrollment in FSER 103

 Description: This course is an introduction to the fundamental concepts, skills, and techniques of food preparation.
 Course coverage includes basic cooking methods for meats, stocks, soups, sauces, seafood, vegetables, and starches.
 Students will learn to identify, use, and maintain all equipment, tools, and utensils in a safe and sanitary manner.